 DFDL defining annotation elements may only appear at top-level, that is, as annotation children of the xs:schema element.
 The order of their appearance does not matter, nor does their position relative to other children of the xs:schema.

 DFDL Properties

-A DFDL property is a specific DFDL syntax that tells the DFDL processor something about the data format.
+A DFDL property is a specific DFDL construct that tells the DFDL processor some charateristic about the data format.